38th New York State Legislature: Elections

 The State election was held from April 26 to 28, 1814.
 Senator Philetus Swift (Western D.) was re-elected.
-Darius Crosby (Southern D.), Moses I. Cantine (Middle D.), George Tibbits (Eastern D.), Bennett Bicknell, Chauncey Loomis, John I. Prendergast (all three Western D.); and Assemblyman William Ross (Middle D.) were also elected to full terms in the Senate.
+Darius Crosby (Southern D.), Moses I. Cantine (Middle D.), George Tibbits (Eastern D.), Bennett Bicknell, Chauncey Loomis, John J. Prendergast (all three Western D.); and Assemblyman William Ross (Middle D.) were also elected to full terms in the Senate.
 Guert Van Schoonhoven (Eastern D.) was elected to fill the vacancy.
 Tibbits was a Federalist, the other eight were Democratic-Republicans.

 Sessions

 The Legislature met at the Old State Capitol in Albany on September 26, 1814, to enact legislation concerning the War against Great Britain; and adjourned on October 24.

 Samuel Young (Dem.-Rep.) was elected Speaker with 61 votes against 35 for James Emott (Fed.).
 Aaron Clark (Dem.-Rep.) was elected Clerk of the Assembly with 60 votes against 37 for James Van Ingen (Fed.).
 At the end of this session, Jesse Buel was appointed by the Legislature to succeed Solomon Southwick as State Printer.

 The Legislature met for the regular session on January 31, 1815; and adjourned on April 18.

-On January 31, the Dem.-Rep. Assembly majority elected a new Council of Appointment which removed almost all Federalist office-holders.
+On January 31, the Dem.-Rep. Assembly majority elected a new Council of Appointment which removed almost all Federalist officeholders.

 On February 7, the Legislature elected State Senator Nathan Sanford (Dem.-Rep.) to succeed Obadiah German (Dem.-Rep.) as U.S. Senator from New York.

 On April 8, 1815, the Legislature re-apportioned the Assembly districts, increasing the total number of assemblymen from 112 to 126.

 On April 17, 1815, the Legislature re-apportioned the Senate districts: Dutchess, Putnam and Rockland Co. (and 1 seat) were transferred from the Middle to the Southern District; Albany Co. from the Eastern, and Chenango, Otsego and Schoharie Co. from the Western (and 3 seats) were transferred to the Middle District; Herkimer, Jefferson, Lewis and St. Lawrence Co. (and 3 seats) were transferred from the Western to the Eastern District.
 It was however too late to use this new apportionment at the State election held later this month.